Do you feel like your room is closing in on you because it’s so small? Trust me, I feel your pain!

 Yup, you read right.

-It was me, my three sisters and we grew up in a tiny studio apt in NYC.
-Small as hell, but my mother did what she could with what she had.
+We grew up in a tiny studio apt in NYC in Jamaica Queens to be exact and by we, I mean me, my two sisters and my mom.
+Small as hell, but my mother did what she could with what she had to make it work.

-My mother is a savvy little Guatemalan woman and was brilliant enough to take advantage of the fact that the kitchen was in a separate room.
-So she got creative and put up a fake partition wall to create a bedroom for me and my big sis with bunk beds and all (I guess that decorating is in my DNA).
+My mother is a savvy little Guatemalan woman and was brilliant enough to take advantage of the fact that the kitchen was the only room except for the bathroom that was located in a separate room.
+So she got creative and put up a fake partition wall to create a bedroom for me and my big sis.
+She added bunk beds and made the tiny space work (I guess that decorating is in my DNA).
 She was able to maximize the space.
+She tried to use some of the left over partition wall to try and separate her bedroom from the living room, but that didn’t look so good.

 I remember at night closing my eyes and imagining having the prettiest bedroom that a girl could ask for.

-Perhaps your small space isn’t as bad as mine was when I was a kid so here are some useful small space decorating tips that are going to make your lack-of-space-situation just a bit more bearable because living in a small space is hard, but not impossible.
+Perhaps your small space isn’t as bad as mine was when I was growing up, but at least we can work on it with some of these useful small space decorating tips.
+They are going to make your lack-of-space-situation just a bit more bearable because living in a small space is hard, but not impossible.

 Small Space Decorating Tip #1: Use Double Duty Pieces

-Make your money stretch and save some space while you are at it by buying furniture that can be used for more than one thing.
+Make your money stretch and save some space while you’re at it by buying furniture that can be used for more than one purpose.

 Small Space Decorating Tip #2: Transparent Furniture Pieces